tasmota/docs/docs/PWM-dimmer-switch.md

 !!! info "PWM dimmer is supported in standard tasmota.bin"
       To enable PWM dimmer operation, select the PWM Dimmer module.

 PWM Dimmer module adds support for PWM dimmer switches and devices with one or more buttons that control devices in a device group.
 The brightness of the load for PWM dimmers is controlled by a PWM GPIO pin.
 They typically have power, up and down buttons, a powered-on LED, five brightness LEDs and another status LED.
-The model SD0x dimmer from Martin Jerry, Acenx, Tessan, and NTONPOWER is an example of one supported device.
+The SD0x dimmer from Martin Jerry, Acenx, Tessan or NTONPOWER is an example of such a device.

 [![Martin Jerry](_media/pwmdimmer1.jpg)](https://www.amazon.com/dp/B07FXYSVR1)[![Acenx](_media/pwmdimmer2.jpg)](https://www.amazon.com/dp/B07V26Q3VD)[![Tessan](_media/pwmdimmer3.jpg)](https://www.amazon.com/dp/B07K67D43J)[![NTONPOWER](_media/pwmdimmer4.jpg)](https://www.amazon.com/dp/B07TTGFWFM)